This post contains affiliate links. Please see our disclosure policy.

 - Vegetable Oil – Using a combination of oil and butter gives this cake the best of both worlds – oil keeps the cake tender and moist, and butter adds flavor.

-- Sour Cream – Full fat greek yogurt will work in place of the sour cream.
+- Sour Cream – Full fat greek yogurt works in place of the sour cream.

-- Dairy-free – I haven’t tested a dairy-free version of this cake, but I suspect your favorite dairy-free baking products would work just fine.
+- Dairy-free – I haven’t tested a dairy-free version of this cake, but if you already have trusted dairy-free substitutes for baking, you can theoretically go that route.

 - Gluten-free – I have not tested a gluten-free version of this cake.